HKS3/HKS3GeoSearch/README.md

 # HKS3Libelle

-This plugin lets you add Latitude/Longitude to your books and you will see this location on a map on your koha website.
+This plugin lets you add Latitude/Longitude data to your books and you will see this location on a map on your koha website.

 You will also be able to search for these locations.